Model, simulate, and analyze biological systems

 Compute pharmacokinetic parameters of a drug from the time course measurements of drug concentrations without assuming a compartmental model.
 Perform NCA on both experimental and simulation data for single or multiple dosing, using sparse or serial sampling.

-Nonlinear-Mixed Effects Techniques (NLME)
+Nonlinear Mixed-Effects Techniques (NLME)

 Use NLME methods to fit population data using Stochastic Approximation of Expectation-Maximization (SAEM), first-order conditional estimate (FOCE), first-order estimate (FO), linear mixed-effects (LME) approximation, or restricted LME approximation.

-Built-In Tasks and Interactive Exploration Tools
+Built-In Programs and Interactive Exploration Tools

 Use SimBiology programmatically with MATLAB scripts to automate analyses and create custom analyses.
+You can also use community contributed tools as add-ons to perform custom analyses on your SimBiology model such as virtual population simulations.